Skip to main content ] Facebook Twitter Member area

 Always remember to wear appropriate sun protection, walk in the shade where possible and bring some water with you so you can stay hydrated.

-Swimming and water aerobics are other activities that can keep you fit and health as well as keep you cool.
+Swimming and water aerobics are other activities that can keep you fit and healthy as well as keep you cool.

-Alternatively, there are some exercises that can be done inside rather than out in the heat.
+Alternatively, some exercises can be done inside rather than out in the heat.

 Stretching, yoga and utilising exercise equipment, like a treadmill, can be done inside the comfort of your own home.

-The main thing is to not let hot weather stop you from undertaking health and wellbeing activities that you enjoy.
+The main thing is to not let hot weather stop you from undertaking health and well-being activities you enjoy.

 Pushing your brain